Pentylenetetrazol

-Pentylenetetrazol (PTZ), also known as pentylenetetrazole, pentetrazol (INN), and pentamethylenetetrazol, is a drug formerly used as a circulatory and respiratory stimulant.
+Pentylenetetrazol (PTZ), or pentylenetetrazole, also known as pentetrazol (INN) and sold under the brand name Metrazol, is a drug formerly used as a circulatory and respiratory stimulant.
 High doses cause convulsions, as discovered by Hungarian-American neurologist and psychiatrist Ladislas J. Meduna in 1934.
-It has been used in convulsive therapy, and was found to be effective in treating depression, but side effects such as uncontrolled seizures were difficult to avoid.
-In 1939, pentylenetetrazol was replaced by electroconvulsive therapy, which is easier to administer, as the preferred method for inducing seizures in England's mental hospitals.
-In the US, Pentylenetetrazol's approval by the Food and Drug Administration (FDA) was revoked in 1982.
+It has been used in convulsive therapy, and was found to be effective in treating depression, but side effects, such as uncontrolled seizures, were difficult to avoid.
+In 1939, pentylenetetrazol was replaced by electroconvulsive therapy (ECT), which is easier to administer, as the preferred method for inducing seizures in England's mental hospitals.
+In the US, pentylenetetrazol's approval by the Food and Drug Administration (FDA) was revoked in 1982.
 It is used in Italy as a cardio-respiratory stimulant in combination with dihydrocodeine in a cough suppressant drug.

 Side effects

 Pentylenetetrazol is anxiogenic and has been known to induce severe anxiety in humans.

+Pharmacology

 Mechanism of action

-The mechanism of pentylenetetrazol is not well understood, and it may have multiple mechanisms of action.
+The mechanism of pentylenetetrazol is not well-understood, and it may have multiple actions.
 In 1984, Squires et al. published a report analyzing pentylenetetrazol and several structurally related convulsant drugs.
-They found that in vivo convulsant potency was strongly correlated to in vitro affinity to the picrotoxin binding site on the GABA_{A} receptor complex.
+They found that in-vivo convulsant potency was strongly correlated to in-vitro affinity to the picrotoxin binding site on the GABA_{A} receptor.
 Many GABA_{A} receptor ligands, such as diazepam and phenobarbital, are effective anticonvulsants, but pentylenetetrazol presumably has the opposite effect when it binds to the GABA_{A} receptor.

 Several studies have focused on the way pentylenetetrazol influences neuronal ion channels.
 A 1987 study found that pentylenetetrazol increases calcium influx and sodium influx, both of which depolarize the neuron.
 Because these effects were antagonized by calcium channel blockers, pentylenetetrazol apparently acts at calcium channels, and it causes them to lose selectivity and conduct sodium ions, as well.